I get commissions for purchases made through links in this post.

 When I have a small HTML Project or want to create an HTML prototype, I don't need to break out the big VS2xxx IDE.
 I load up WebStorm from JetBrains (this sounds like a commercial).

 Since we are talking about ASP.NET MVC, this is my current web framework that I absolutely love.
 Ever since the introduction of WebForms, I've never felt good about how Microsoft handles HTML pages.
-ASP.NET MVC is what I've been waiting for from Microsoft and is the primary topic of discussion on this site.
+ASP.NET MVC is what I've been waiting for from Microsoft and is one of the primary topics of discussion on this site.

 Every once in a while, you find a technology that will change how you build applications.
 SignalR is another Microsoft technology that I absolutely love.
 I remember a long time ago when AJAX came on the scene around 2002-ish.
 I mentioned that the lines between a fat-client and website were beginning to blur.
 This technology levels the playing field and shows that you can build a website, not leave the page, and still receive data while maximizing the user experience.

-When I want to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
-This is the same technology that Microsoft uses in Visual Studio and I've been using it for the past 2 years building out my CMS.
+When I wanted to create a website using a "plug-in" model, my first DI (Dependency Injection) framework I grabbed was MEF.
+This is the same technology that Microsoft uses in Visual Studio and I've been using it for my CMS since 2011.

 I've moved from RhinoMocks to Moq because of RhinoMocks' "magic strings" where Moq uses lambdas.